 Employee achievement awards are excluded from employees’ income (§§74 & 274).
 To be qualified for the tax exclusion, an employee achievement award must be given in recognition of the employee’s length of service or safety achievement at a ceremony that is a meaningful presentation.
 Furthermore, the conditions and circumstances cannot suggest a significant likelihood that the payment is disguised as compensation.
 The employee is taxed to the extent that the cost (or value,

 if greater) of the award exceeds the employer’s deduction for the award.
 The

 employer’s deduction for employee achievement awards for any employee in any year cannot exceed $1,600 for qualified plan awards and $400 otherwise.
 A qualified plan award is an employee achievement award that is part of an established written program of the employer, which does not discriminate in favor of highly compensated employees.
 Also, the average award (not counting those of nominal value) may not exceed $400.

 For 2018 and later, the definition of “tangible personal property” that may be

 considered a deductible employee achievement award is modified.
-As a result, tangible personal property does not include cash, cash equivalents, gift cards, gift coupons or gift certificates (other than arrangements conferring only the right to select and receive tangible personal property from a limited array of such items pre-selected or pre-approved by the employer), or vacations, meals, lodging, tickets to theater or sporting events, stocks, bonds, other securities, and other similar items.
+As a result, the tangible personal property does not include cash, cash equivalents, gift cards, gift coupons, or gift certificates (other than arrangements conferring only the right to select and receive tangible personal property from a limited array of such items pre-selected or pre-approved by the employer), or vacations, meals, lodging, tickets to theater or sporting events, stocks, bonds, other securities, and other similar items.
 No inference is intended that this is a change from present law and guidance.

 Moving Expense Reimbursement Exclusion Repealed